Skip to content

 • amount: Use two decimals for fiat, eight for BTC (e.g., 5.00 for USD, 0.00100000 for BTC).

-• OrderId (required): Unique order identifier for your system
+• OrderId (optional): Unique order identifier for your system

-• CustomerId (required): Unique customer identifier for your system
+• CustomerId (optional): Unique customer identifier for your system

 • MerchantId (optional): Your merchant identifier if you use multiple merchant accounts